Exploring the Life Domains

 The Health Decisions portfolio will help with identifying the specific supports a person needs to make health decisions and choices, and what is important to them in making health care decisions.
 It can be completed by the person, or with help from family, friends, or professional supporters.

-Supported Decision Making Sample Agreements
+Supported Decision-Making Sample Agreements

 Anyone can use supported decision-making practices anytime without a formal, written agreement.
 Sometimes, however, people want to have an agreement in writing, stating what kind of decision -making support they might need, and who they want to support them in making or communicating decisions.
 These templates are “sample” forms that can be used to make a more formal SDM agreement.
 One contains check boxes that can be used to specify types of support needed, and the other is more open-ended.
 They can be used “as is” or can be customized to meet specific decision-making support needs.
 These documents are not to be considered as legal advice, but are offered as examples to help you get started.
 You do not have to use an attorney to make an SDM agreement, but if you need legal help or advice, then you should consult an attorney.